Joachim Kempin

-Joachim Kempin (born in 1942) is a German-born businessman and retired Senior Vice President of Microsoft Corporation.
+Joachim Kempin (January 9, 1942 – February 5, 2026) was a German-born American businessman who was Senior Vice President of Microsoft Corporation.
 He ran Microsoft's division selling operating software to PC manufacturers for 15 years.
-He is also the author of Resolve and Fortitude: Microsoft's "Secret Power Broker" Breaks His Silence.
+Kempin was also the author of Resolve and Fortitude: Microsoft's "Secret Power Broker" Breaks His Silence.

 Early career

 In 1972, he joined Digital Equipment Corporation (DEC) in Munich, Germany as an instructor to teach computer programming classes to customers.
 He later ran DEC's training center in Munich, and became a marketing manager in DEC's training division headquartered in Bedford, Massachusetts.
 After a short spell at National Semiconductors, he joined Apple's team in Paris as European marketing manager.
 He later joined a new software company called Microsoft and accepted a General Manager position for its newly found German subsidiary.

 Microsoft

 Upon joining, he moved through the still small company and was promoted to run Microsoft's division dealing with PC manufacturers.
 Headquartered near Seattle, Washington, he soon belonged to Microsoft's executive team and was promoted to Senior Vice President of Microsoft in 1990.
 In his job he developed relationships with Microsoft's PC manufacturers and operating software distribution partners worldwide.
 Journalists called him "Microsoft's Secret Power Broker" and Bill Gates' "Enforcer" who was "wielding Microsoft’s pricing sword".
-He described part of his job as "hitting the OEMs hard... with anti-Linux" The Department of Justice took an interest in how he ran his portion of Microsoft, and he wound up as a witness to defend the company's business practices during the 1998–2002 Microsoft antitrust trial.
+He described part of his job as "hitting the OEMs hard... with anti-Linux".
+The Department of Justice took an interest in how he ran his portion of Microsoft, and he wound up as a witness to defend the company's business practices during the 1998–2002 Microsoft antitrust trial.
 He retired in 2002 from the company and joined several boards as a business advisor, including the National Bureau of Asian Research.